joetanx/mslab/secops-notes.md

 #### Machine Learning Algorithms Used in Security Analytics (Juputer Notebook integration)

 ML algorithms have become incredibly powerful tools for security analytics in recent years.
 By analyzing vast amounts of security-related data, these algorithms can help detect anomalies, reduce false positives, optimize incident response processes, and much more.
-However, it’s important to understand the different types of ML and when each is most applicable.
+However, it's important to understand the different types of ML and when each is most applicable.

 **Supervised learning algorithms** require labeled examples or training data to learn patterns and make predictions.
 Some of the most common supervised algorithms used in security include the following:

 - **Logistic regression** is often used for malware detection and identifying malicious URLs/domains.
 By analyzing known malware samples and their behaviors/attributes, logistic regression can learn to classify new files or sites as malicious or benign.
 - **Decision trees** split the data into smaller and smaller subsets based on attribute values, with each subset pointing to a decision.
 Decision trees are great for malware analysis, UEBA, and investigating anomalies detected by other tools.
-- **Naive Bayes** classifiers make predictions based on probability using statistical techniques like Bayes’ theorem.
+- **Naive Bayes** classifiers make predictions based on probability using statistical techniques like Bayes' theorem.
 They are very effective for spam filtering, phishing detection, and identifying known attack patterns/indicators.
 - **Neural networks**, especially convolutional neural networks (CNNs), can analyze images, videos, and other non-text data very well.
 CNNs are commonly used for detecting malware based on static analysis of executable files or dynamic analysis of activity during execution.

 **Unsupervised learning** finds hidden patterns in unlabeled data.
 Common unsupervised algorithms in security analytics include the following:

 - **Clustering algorithms** like k-means group similar data points together based on attributes/features.
-This allows security teams to profile “normal” behavior and detect outliers.
+This allows security teams to profile "normal" behavior and detect outliers.
 Clustering enables UEBA by grouping user activities over time.
 - **Dimensionality reductio**n techniques project high-dimensional data into a lower-dimensional space.
 This is useful for visualizing anomalies, threats, and attacks that may not otherwise be obvious.
 Dimensionality reduction aids investigation and hypothesis generation.
 - **Association rule learning** finds relationships between variables in large datasets that occur more frequently than expected.
 This type of analysis can reveal insecure configurations, unusual account usages, or file access patterns that may indicate a security issue.